B2B Lead Generation for IT Services and Consulting Companies

 Understand their email infrastructure.
 How do they manage sender reputation?

-What is their domain warm-up process?
+what’s their domain warm-up process?
 How do they handle authentication (SPF, DKIM, DMARC)?

 These technical details determine whether your campaigns actually reach the inbox.
 Data enrichment should be layered on top of this foundation to ensure every contact record is accurate and actionable.